leangjia/blender_docs/manual/physics/cloth/settings/physical_properties.rst

 ========

-Cloth pressure allows the simulation of soft-shelled objects such as balloons or balls that are filled with some sort of fluid.
+Cloth pressure allows the simulation of soft-shelled objects such as balloons or balls that are filled with a type of fluid.
-This fluid is modelled as a gas; to emulate an incompressible liquid set *Pressure Scale* as high as possible without breaking the simulation.
+This fluid is modeled as a gas; to emulate an incompressible liquid set *Pressure Scale* as high as possible without breaking the simulation.
 Cloth pressure can be enabled by toggling the checkbox in the *Pressure* panel header.